ABG Case Practice

 - Assess oxygenation using PaO₂ and clinical context.

-- Compare your answer with expected compensation rules to look for mixed disorders.
+- Compare your answer with expected compensation rules to screen for mixed disorders.

 Interactive Practice